Final Fantasy: Characters

-The series features a number of recurring character archetypes.
-Most famously, every game since Final Fantasy II, including subsequent remakes of the original Final Fantasy, features a character named Cid.
-Cid's appearance, personality, goals, and role in the game (non-playable ally, party member, villain) vary dramatically, but two characteristics many versions of Cid have in common are being a scientist or engineer, and being tied in some way to an airship the party eventually acquires.
-Every Cid has at least one of these two traits.

-Biggs and Wedge, inspired by two Star Wars characters of the same name, appear in numerous games as minor characters, sometimes as comic relief.
+The series has a number of recurring character archetypes.
+Most famously, every game since Final Fantasy II, including remakes of the first Final Fantasy, features a character named Cid.
+While Cid's appearance, personality, goals, and role in the game vary (non-playable ally, party member, villain, etc.), many versions are either a scientist or engineer and are tied in some way to an airship the party eventually acquires.
+Biggs and Wedge, inspired by two Star Wars characters, appear in numerous games as minor characters, sometimes as comic relief.
 The later games in the series feature several males with effeminate characteristics.

 Recurring creatures include Chocobos, Moogles, and Cactuars.
 Chocobos are large, often flightless birds that appear in several installments as a means of long-distance travel for characters.
 Moogles are white, stout creatures resembling teddy bears with wings and a single antenna.
 They serve different roles in games including mail delivery, weaponsmiths, party members, and saving the game.
 Cactuars are anthropomorphic cacti with haniwa-like faces presented in a running or dashing pose.
 They usually appear as recurring enemy units, and also as summoned allies or friendly non-player characters in certain titles.
 Chocobo and Moogle appearances are often accompanied by specific musical themes that have been arranged differently for separate games.